hsuanyuehpeng/openvdb/README.md

   - python
     - Download from [here](https://www.python.org/download/releases/2.7/) and make sure you click "Windows X86-64 MSI Installer (2.7.0)" for x64 installation
     - python3 should also work, although in my openvdb build, I'm using python2

+  - glew & glfw
+    - Similar cmake with static preprocessor*, will not include in this breakdown readme

 ## Buliding OpenVDB lib
+  - You can drag all the source(s) (*.cpp/*.h) into a new visual studio solution with a new empty project.
+Then exclude all the main.cpp's and Test*.cc's from the build process.
+  - Switch to static lib build and make sure you have /MT and /MTd for Release and Debug config. respectively
   - Preprocessor
     ```
       BOOST_PYTHON_STATIC_LIB // for boost linking correctly